Keyboard shortcuts

 Authentication

-Rise uses JWT tokens issued by Dex OAuth2/OIDC provider for user authentication and service accounts for CI/CD workload identity.
+Rise uses JWT tokens for user authentication and service accounts for CI/CD workload identity.

 User Authentication